DIGITIZE Story Gathering Workshop

 REQUIREMENTS

-Over the course of nine weeks, students will:
+Over the course of three weeks, students will:

-• Schedule and attend a minimum of three virtual 1:1s with the instructor (1 hour/each),
+• Schedule and attend a minimum of four virtual one-on-ones with the instructor (1 hour/each),

 • Write a minimum 1000-word piece that relates to their ethnic culture (community, family, or self/identity),

-• Attend and present at an in-person showcase featuring all students and their work (3 hours).
+• Attend and present at an in-person showcase featuring all students and their work (3 hours), including two preparation meetings, and

 Meet the 2024 instructor: